 One of these dissenters was a Roxcy Bolton, the Florida feminist “credited with founding the nation’s first rape treatment center and who helped persuade national weather forecasters not to name tropical storms after only women,” according to her New York Times obituary (Bolton died earlier in May 2017).
 “Women, Ms. Bolton said at the time, ‘deeply resent being arbitrarily associated with disaster.’”

 But old habits die hard.
 Even years after U.S. stopped giving storms exclusively female names, a Washington Post editorial lamented in 1986 that “many of the male names don’t convey either the romance or the urgency that circumstances might warrant.”
-And in Bolton’s NYT obituary this year, the male author still described her—in the very first line—as a “tempestuous Florida feminist.”
+And in Bolton’s NYT obituary, the male author still described her—in the very first line—as a “tempestuous Florida feminist.”